-- A. For maximum defrosting and defogging: - 1.
-Press the DEF button. - 2.
-Move the temperature control lever to WARM (red). - 3.
-Place the fan switch in Hl. - 4.
-Turn on auxiliary (dash) fans if additional air movement is needed. - B. For reduced defrosting: - 1.
-Move the temperature control lever to the left to an intermediate setting. - 2.
-Adjust the fan speed for desired volume.
+- A. For maximum defrosting and defogging:

+- 1. Press the "DEF" button.

+- 2. Move the temperature control lever to WARM (red).

+- 3. Place the fan switch in HI.

+- B. For reduced defrosting:

+- 1. Move the temperature control lever to the left to an intermediate setting.

+2. Adjust the fan speed for desired volume.